dkulsh/techwiddeep/content/english/blog/opinions/appraisals-bed-of-procrustes.md

 ![Procrustes followers defeated](/images/appraisals-bed-of-procrustes/procrustes-followers-defeated.jpg)

 Procrustes was eventually captured and killed.
 The same thing happens to his followers.
+His rigid standards didn’t survive, and neither should IT’s.

 Easier said than done, but don't be those guys!